The polytope algebra of generalized permutahedra: Introduction

 This surprising relation arises from the remarkable results of McMullen and Brenti that we explain now.
 McMullen~\citep{mcmullen93simple} proved that when $\p$ is a simple polytope, just like the (type B) permutahedron, the dimension of the graded components $\Xi_r(\p)$ are determined by the $h$-numbers of $\p$.
 On the other hand, building on top of work by Björner~\citep{bjorner84}, Brenti proved that the $h$-polynomial of the Coxeter permutahedron associated with any Coxeter group is the corresponding Eulerian polynomial~\citep[Theorem 2.3]{brenti94cox-eul}.

-Ardila, Benedetti, and Doker~\citep{abd10volume} proved that any generalized permutahedron in $\RR^d$ can be written as the \emph{signed Minkowski sum} of the faces of the standard simplex $\Delta_{[d]} = \Conv\{ e_j \,:\, j \in [d]\}$.
-As a consequence of Theorem~\ref{t:dims_simul_e-spaces_B}, we show that any such set of generators for type B generalized permutahedra contains at least $2^{d-1}$ full dimensional polytopes.
+Work of Postnikov~\citep{postnikov09}, and of Ardila, Benedetti, and Doker~\citep{abd10volume} show that any generalized permutahedron in $\RR^d$ can be written as the \emph{signed Minkowski sum} of the faces of the standard simplex $\Delta_{[d]} = \Conv\{ e_j \,:\, j \in [d]\}$.
+As a consequence of Theorem~\ref{t:dims_simul_e-spaces_B}, we show that any such set of generators for type B generalized permutahedra contains at least $2^{d-1}$ full dimensional polytopes (see Proposition~\ref{p:min_num_gens}).
 We manage to obtain a family of generators that attains this minimum.

 {Theorem~\ref{t:B-gens}} \begin{t:gensB} Every type B generalized permutahedron in $\RR^d$ can be written uniquely as a signed Minkowski sum of the simplices $\Delta_S$ and $\Delta^0_S$ for \emph{special involution-exclusive} subsets $S \subseteq [\pm d]$. \end{t:gensB}